Did you know why Pecans are named Pecans?

 However, if consumed in excess, dogs pecans can cause numerous harmful effects due to the following ;

-Myotoxin: Pecans are highly susceptible to growing a mold called aspergillus, which cannot be observed with naked eyes.
-The mold produces Tremorgenic mycotoxins that cause Neurotoxicosis in dogs.
+Pecans are highly susceptible to growing a mold called aspergillus, which cannot be observed with the naked eyes.
+The mold produces Tremorgenic mycotoxins that cause Neurotoxicities in dogs.
 The chances of mold formation are minimal in fresh pecans, whereas store-bought quickly grow mold due to high moisture content.

-Gastrointestinal Distress: Due to excess fat content, excess pecans intake causes not only obesity but also gastrointestinal (GI) issues like diarrhea, stomach pain, etc. Basically, the compounds like tannins and phytates in pecans make it hard to digest for dogs.
-If you give roasted pecans for dogs for an extended period, it could also cause gastroenteritis and pancreatitis in dogs.
+Due to excess fat content, excess pecan’s intake causes not only obesity but also gastrointestinal (GI) issues like diarrhea, stomach pain, etc. Basically, the compounds like tannins and phytates in pecans make them hard to digest for dogs.
+If you give roasted pecans to dogs for an extended period, it could also cause gastroenteritis and pancreatitis in dogs.

 One, two, or even three pecans won’t kill your Dog.
 However, small dogs get affected even if the quantity offered is moderate.